codelibs/intaste/docs/01_requirements/project-overview.md

 ## 12. Commercial Use and Disclaimer

-- Assera is available for commercial use under Apache License 2.0
+- Intaste is available for commercial use under Apache License 2.0
 - Development team does not guarantee operation; deployment is the responsibility of each user
 - Quality of external LLM models and search service results is not covered by guarantee

 ---

-**End — Assera System Overview v1.0**
+**End — Intaste System Overview v1.0**